 An innovative device boosts the body’s own healing abilities to significantly reduce the damage of tendon injuries

 Tendons are susceptible to injury and their successful repair remains an unmet clinical need.
 The five main sites of tendon injury are flexor, Achilles, rotator cuff, quadriceps and biceps.
-With an aging population and rising trauma cases orthopaedics accounts for the largest share of the growing soft tissue repair market which was estimated at $5.73 billion in 2016, with orthopaedics at $1.47 billion.
+With an ageing population and rising trauma cases orthopaedics accounts for the largest share of the growing soft tissue repair market which was estimated at $5.73 billion in 2016, with orthopaedics at $1.47 billion.

 Tendon injuries can be severely disabling, with significant rehabilitation time and high healthcare costs.
 For end to end tendon repair surgery a key requirement is to ensure mechanical force is retained for the tendon to perform its function.